Joël Robuchon Restaurant – Singapore’s 1st and Only 3 Star Michelin Restaurant

 The masses are seemingly more keen in the 2 hawker stalls (Hill Street Tai Hwa Pork Noodles and Hong Kong Soya Sauce Chicken Rice and Noodle) given the 1 star, and fine dining establishments such as Joël Robuchon Restaurant remains out of reach or reserved only for very, very special occasions.
 (Even press coverage big and small went for everything else, but for Singapore’s 1st 3 star Michelin restaurant.)

 According to the Michelin Guide inspectors, ”As one would expect from celebrated French chef Joël Robuchon, only the finest available ingredients are used in the preparation of dishes such as bonito broth with poached lobster and roast guinea fowl with foie gras.
-Vegetarians have a special 8 course tasting menu and the hugely impressive wine list contains more than 1,000 labels.
+Vegetarians have a special tasting menu and the hugely impressive wine list contains more than 1,000 labels.
 The sumptuous dining room is inspired by art deco; the indoor winter garden room is particularly attractive.”

 The dining room is indeed classy, luxurious and elegant, designed like a family dining room in an art deco-style hotel.